top of page

 SUKAWA ONSEN

 Although the most common types of hot springs in Japan are neutral (pH 6 to 7.5) to weak alkaline (pH 7.5 to 8.5), Sukawa Onsen is highly acidic with a pH of 2.2 and contains iron(II), sulfur-sodium and calcium chloride.
 The hot spring is antibacterial, therefore helps with variety of skin problems including eczema.
 The chloride in the spring allows the body to sweat but still retain heat.
-Sulfuric acid stimulate the process that oxygenates the blood.
+Sulfuric acid stimulates the process that oxygenates the blood.
 Calcium calms the body.
-The temperature is on the hotter side, and you may experience a slight tingling of the skin due to the acidity and although it’s a bath, it smells like egg…so don’t expect to come out fresh and rosy.
+The temperature is on the hotter side, and you may experience a slight tingling of the skin due to the acidity and although it’s a 'bath', it smells like egg…so don’t expect to come out fresh and rosy.

 What to bring